EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 Next, run
 ```
-# create a conda environment with python 3.6
+# create a conda environment just for this shared task
 >conda create -n naacl_flp

 # activate the conda environment